rkneeshaw/MS45.1-ESS-TS2/README.md

 ## Description of tuning changes from stock

-Learned variants need to be reset for the DME to change LV_SAP and LV_LSH_DOWN to 0 when it cannot detect the SAP or downstream O2 sensors afte they've been removed from the car.
-Learned variants are reset by changing LC_AD_CLR_VAR to 1 and starting the car, then changing LC_AD_CLR_VAR back to 0.
+Learned variants need to be reset for the DME to change LV_VAR_SAP and LV_VAR_LSH_DOWN to 0 when it cannot detect the SAP or downstream O2 sensors after they've been removed from the car.
+Learned variants are only reset by changing LC_AD_CLR_VAR to 1 and starting the car, then changing LC_AD_CLR_VAR back to 0.

-Changes for removed cats:
+Changes for removed cats and downstream o2 sensors:
 - C_CONF_CAT changed to 0 to set exhaust confiuration (2 upstream O2 sensors only, with cats)
 - Disabled cat heating:
    - 	Set IP_T_CH_TQ_ADD = IP_T_CH_TQ_ADD_WOUT_CAT